Mir Muhammad Rebellion: Rebellion and Ottoman Response

-The rebellion formally began in 1834, following increased Ottoman concern over Mir Muhammed's growing power.
+The rulers of Cizre belonged to the Azizi family, who, according to the Şerefname, claimed descent from the famous Islamic commander Khalid ibn al-Walid.
+For this reason they were often referred to among Kurdish groups as the “Halidi” lineage.
+At the time Cizre was under the authority of the Rawanduz emir, its ruler was Seyfeddin Bey, known among Kurds as Mir Sevdin.

+Following the capture of Cizre by Ottoman forces, Seyfeddin Bey fled and sought refuge with the governor of Baghdad, Ali Pasha.
+In his absence, Reşid Mehmed Pasha appointed his relative Bedir Khan Bey as the Ottoman governor (mütesellim) of Cizre.
+In the following years Bedir Khan, supported by the trust of Reşid and later Hafiz Pasha, would gradually emerge as one of the most powerful Kurdish rulers in the region.

+Although Seyfeddin Bey was later pardoned and allowed to return to Cizre, he was unable to reclaim his former authority.
+During the later conflicts in the region, particularly those involving Mir Muhammad, Bedir Khan Bey continued to exercise power in Cizre and at times acted as Seyfeddin's deputy when the latter was absent from the city.

 An imperial force under Reşid Mehmed Pasha was dispatched to suppress the uprising and reassert control.
-While Mir Muhammed initially resisted successfully, the decisive 1835 campaign led to the capture of Rawanduz.
-Pressured militarily and politically, Mir Muhammed retreated to the mountains and later surrendered.
+While Mir Muhammad initially resisted successfully, the decisive 1835 campaign led to the capture of Rawanduz.
+Pressured militarily and politically, Mir Muhammad retreated to the mountains and later surrendered.

-According to historian Wadie Jwaideh, a decisive blow to Mir Muhammed’s authority came when his own religious advisor, Molla Muhammed Xati, issued a fatwa declaring that anyone who fought against the army of the Caliph was an infidel and that their wives were no longer lawful to them.
+According to historian Wadie Jwaideh, a decisive blow to Mir Muhammad's authority came when his own religious advisor, Molla Muhammad Xati, issued a fatwa declaring that anyone who fought against the army of the Caliph was an infidel and that their wives were no longer lawful to them.
 This ruling deeply demoralized his forces and contributed to his eventual surrender.
 The Ottomans also offered him assurances of protection and status in case of capitulation, further encouraging his decision.